+Mondays, Tuesdays and Wednesdays from 8:30 am to 2:30 pm

+Session Start and End dates

 See school website https://sandiego.inxacademy.edu/wp-content/uploads/2024/03/2024-2025Calendar.pdf

 International TESOL Program

 (18 hours per week)

 See Note

 The International TESOL program provides students with a comprehensive methodology for teaching English to speakers of other languages, as well as giving them hands-on teaching practice.
-Students gain a thorough understanding of EFL/ESL teaching techniques and a sound knowledge of the communicative approach to teaching reading, writing, speaking, and listening skills to ESL learners.
+Students gain a thorough understanding of EFL/ESL teaching techniques and a sound knowledge of the communicative approach to teaching reading, writing, speaking, and listening

+skills

+to ESL learners.
 The 12-week program offers a total of 20 hours per week, including 18 hours of instructions and 2 hours practicum.

 Admission policies

 Minimum age of 18.
 Must have completed high school or equivalent of a GED.
 Current students who have completed and successfully passed the Advanced level.

 New students who have completed the placement tests and met the placement test score requirement for the Advanced + level.

 Student Visa: required

+Requirements of Successful Completion

-Student must have an average grade of 75% or higher in all classes to pass the course.
+Student must have an average grade of 75% or higher in all classes to pass this course.

+Grades: